1.1 We are committed to safeguarding the privacy of those using the Wild Places Photography website (the ‘Site’).

 8.2 You have the right to confirmation as to whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
 That includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
 Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data (if any is held).
 The first reasonable request will be provided free of charge, but additional copies may be subject to a reasonable fee.

-8.3 Please note, however, that as we do not maintain any account registration, the personal data we may hold is limited to that you supplied through the contact form, and typically this is not retained unless an e-mail exchange is initiated (in which case the data retained is limited to these e-mails, unless already routinely deleted).
+8.3 Please note, however, that as we do not maintain any account registration, the personal data we may hold is mainly comprised of anything you supplied through the contact form, and typically this is not retained unless an e-mail exchange is initiated (in which case the data retained is limited to these e-mails, unless already routinely deleted).

 9. About cookies